 B – Redmond Clay draws out harmful toxins through the skin

 See the relation?
 Once I connected the dots between the two and added Redmond Clay to my homemade tinted moisturizer, my skin was so much clearer, and for the first time in a really long time, pretty!
 That’s a really big statement coming from my skin’s worst critic – me.

 My homemade tinted moisturizer is now part of my daily morning routine.
-At night, I moisturize with this facial lotion bar since there’s still a little bit left (and you really only need a pea-sized amount), but when it’s gone, I plan to make another batch of moisturizer with Redmond Clay and essential oils, just minus the colors.
+At night, I moisturize with this facial lotion bar since there’s still a little bit left (and you really only need a pea-sized amount), but when it’s gone, I plan to make another batch of moisturizer with Redmond Clay, just minus the colors.

 5. Switch to a More Natural, or Homemade Makeup